 If a different number of scenarios was used for field test results as compared to the number of scenarios used in reporting, please provide information on which results are impacted.

+Does your company use the specific tax recognition or a macro-tax adjustment to determine post-tax capital amounts?